furesoft/AuroraModularis/README.md

 ## Architecture

 A main application bootstraps the modules.
 A module consists of two librarys: One for the the module logic and the other for the models that are used to expose interfaces and DTOs to other modules.
-A module has to have an implementation of the `module` class.
+A module has to have an implementation of the `Module` class.
 This implementation can register services to make logic available to other modules.
-A module can also send/receive messages to other modules thorugh the `Inbox`/`Outbox` properties.
+A module can also send/receive messages to other modules through the `Inbox`/`Outbox` properties.
 The bootstrapper has a messagebroker to find the modules which are subscribing to a specific kind of messages.
 A module can expect module specific settings.
 The settings are automaticly serialized/deserialized to the `Settings` object.

 ## Bootstrapping the main application